PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_inifile.md

 - `transition_id`: waits till the specific door opens. **Important:** `waiting_time` is neglected in this case!

 - `next_wa`: Next waiting area or goal where pedestrians are heading for
     - `id`: ID of next waiting area/goal, -1 for next exit
     - `p`: probability of pedestrians being led to the specific next waiting area.
 During simulation if `max_ped` of the particular waiting is reached it will not be considered.

-### Traffic constraints
+### Traffic Constraints

 This section defines constraints related to doors.